-We will quantify the climate risk for vulnerable population groups and the health insurance sector in two different urban contexts (Berlin center and Potsdam) representing 2 typical European cities.
-To this end, we will link health damage functions (numberof affected people, medical indication) to observed and simulated climate data.
-The focus in our showcase is on (urban) heat stress and air pollution affecting people with cardiopulmonary diseases, at the moment the most relevant impact pathway.In a second step, we will demonstrate how specific counteracting measures can help to reduce the impacts for vulnerable population groups and thereby to alleviate the costs, thereby covering measures to improve prevention, to increase resilience and to shorten recovery time.
+The health demonstrator work package led by Prof. Dr. Christian Witt aims to quantify the climate risk for vulnerable population groups and the health insurance sector in two different urban contexts (Central Berlin and Potsdam), representing two typical European cities.
+To this end, we link health damage functions (number of daily hospitalisations) to observed and simulated climate data.
+The focus in our showcase is on (urban) heat stress and air pollution affecting people with chronic respiratory diseases.
+Next to analysing and predicting climate risks, we demonstrate how specific counteracting measures can help to reduce the impacts for vulnerable population groups and thereby to alleviate the costs.

 Building on experiences gained in previous projects, we quantify the sensitivity of a vulnerable population (e.g. chronic sick patients with a respiratory disease) to climate variability (heat stress, often amplified by air contamination).
 The product is a ‘health damage function’, linking environmental and air pollution data to impacts on the population (morbidity, represented by hospitalization) and healthcare costs.
 This health damage function will allow the public and private health insurers to assess the impacts (e.g. hospitalization costs) depending upon a climate event.